 What is the training like?

-The 2016-2017 Seawolves season will include two or three fully-coached training sessions per week, a weekly game at the Talisman Centre, provincial league plus occasional tournaments.
 Typical training sessions last 1 –1 ½ hours and include endurance swimming, ball handling techniques, teamwork drills and scrimmages.
-You will see your swimming improve dramatically within a few months of trying water polo.
-Pool locations can be viewed here.
+Swimming skills improve dramatically within the first months of trying water polo.

 Who can join the Seawolves?